 When can a scar be revised?

 Many scars that appear large and disfiguring initially may become less obvious over time.
 In some cases Dr. Lieberman may suggest treating a scar with steroid injections to reduce the nodularity of it.
-Because there are subtle changes to a scar as it heals, he recommends waiting some months before deciding to have a revision procedure.
-Dr. Lieberman will explain the options available and what is realistic in terms of a final result.
+Because there are subtle changes to a scar as it heals, it is recommended waiting some months before deciding to have a revision procedure.

 How are scars treated?